-- □ Time Warp: Do simultaneous event cause rollback? - □ A possible rule: - If an LP processes an event at simulation time T and then receives a new event with time stamp T, roll back the event that has already been processed.
+- Time Warp: Do simultaneous events cause rollback? - → A possible rule:

+If an LP processes an event at simulation time T and then receives a new event with time stamp T, roll back the event that has already been processed.

 If an event can roll back another event on which it depends, unending rollback cycles may occur.